Exemption for exceptional circumstances

 Information you will need:

 - the full name on the passport you use to enter New Zealand and check in to the facility

 - your passport number

-- a statement of your reasons for needing an exemption, why it cannot be delayed, plus any supporting evidence such as medical letters
+- You will need a statement of your reasons for needing an exemption, why it cannot be delayed, plus any supporting evidence.

 Apply online if you believe you have exceptional reasons to be considered for an exemption.

 For the best experience use a modern browser like Chrome, Edge, Firefox, Opera or Safari.

 If you need help completing the form or for any other enquiries please email IsolationExemptions@mbie.govt.nz.

 The purpose of managed isolation is to keep our communities safe from COVID-19, and given the public health risk, there is a high threshold for approving applications.